 i wrote the article below in september 2014 & submitted it to the entity formerly known as huffington post, where i blogged from may 2013-jan 2018.

 HP immediately nixed my article.

-huffington post immediately nixed the article. sometime later, after discovering janet bloomfield’s (a pen name) site, judgy bitch, i emailed the text of the article to her. she did, and with a great, supporting intro.
+huffington post immediately nixed the article.
+2 years later, after discovering janet bloomfield’s (a pen name) site, judgy bitch, i emailed the text of the article to her. she re-posted my article, along with a great, supportive intro.

 please note: many reference links have now also been eradicated, censored either by big tech or woke executive mandate.

 Are we being re-programmed via an ever-growing press trend to not only accept obesity but laud its appearance and acceptance, as if it were an inherent and unchangeable, aesthetically pleasing characteristic, like eye color?

 In the search for romance and partners in procreation, individuals are being vilified for stating preferences for slender/fit types, which heretofore was argued as biologically driven selectivity for healthy and fertile carriers of offspring.
 Parents are being condemned for not accepting their children’s obesity and castigated when they call it out, however hard it must be on all sides, regardless of the extreme level of destruction they are witnessing in their beloved children and trying to curtail.
 That this calling out is now also being done for the entertainment of the masses is its own monster; the desire for one’s warholian fifteen minutes overrides tact and privacy in this media saturated culture, where attention comes at viralized cost.
 As it sells commercial spots, it is supported by big industry, from a mass media need to fill 24/7 time slots to all weight-related industries, whose success depends on the ongoing attempts and failures of their consumers.